Cal State Monterey Bay Otters

 The Cal State Monterey Bay Otters (or CSUMB Otters) are the athletic teams that represent California State University, Monterey Bay, located in Monterey County, California, in intercollegiate sports as a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the California Collegiate Athletic Association (CCAA) for most of its sports since the 2004–05 academic year; while its women's water polo teams compete in the Western Water Polo Association (WWPA).
 The Otters previously competed in the California Pacific Conference (CalPac) of the National Association of Intercollegiate Athletics (NAIA) from 1996–97 to 2003–04.

 Facilities

 The Otter Sports Center is the home to the Otters Men's and Women's Basketball and Women's Volleyball teams.
 The gymnasium inside the Otter Sports Center is affectionately known as The Kelp Bed, in reference the floating home of the sea otter.
+The men's and women's soccer teams began playing at Cardinale Stadium in 2022.
+The stadium was built in partnership with Monterey Bay FC, a professional 2nd division soccer club playing in the USL Championship.

 History

 The CSUMB Otters began intercollegiate competition in 1996, with all sports competing in the National Association of Intercollegiate Athletics (NAIA) as part of the California Pacific Conference.
 In 2003, the Otters made the transition to the NCAA Division II ranks, joining the CCAA as a provisional member in 2004.

 After two years of probationary status, the Otters became full-fledged members of the NCAA and the CCAA in 2005.
 In their first five years of competition the Otters earned four conference titles and one national championship in Men's Golf (2011).